MRamazan/AnimeRecBERT/README.md

 https://github.com/MRamazan/AnimeRecBertWeb

 ## Metrics
-The model trained on a large-scale dataset with 560,000 users and 54 million ratings.
+Model trained on a large-scale dataset with 560,000 users and 54 million ratings.
 Below are the Top-K recommendation metrics:

 <table>
 <tr>